Sowndarraj17/fitlifewebsite/README.md

 ## 🧐 About <a name = "about"></a>
 Fully Functional responsive restaurant website.
 The technologies used in this project are javascript.
 The data is accessed locally using static html template, I am updating to api so that it can be accessed dynamically.
 I took almost 40 - 50 hrs to complete this project.
 SkillLync helped me by providing the strutures and technically   for all relevant feature pages.

-Although Yelp isn’t just for restaurant reviews – only 20% – it is frequently regarded as the best.
-One of the most popular review websites online is Yelp, which dominates the search results.
-It receives 17 million monthly unique visitors, placing it at 189 on the global internet engagement list.

 ## 🏁 Getting Started <a name = "getting_started"></a>
 These instructions will get you the project and running on your local machine for development and testing purposes.